 One of the tools that the White House and Congress use to conserve our country’s rich history, as well as our cultural and natural resources, is the designation of national monuments as sanctioned by the 1906 Antiquities Act.1 Conceived by one of America’s most famous sportsmen-conservationists, President Theodore Roosevelt, the Antiquities Act gives both the President and Congress broad discretion to designate any piece of federal land as a monument, provided the monument is “confined to the smallest area compatible with proper care and management of the objects to be protected”.
 According to the Antiquities Act, monuments can be established on land owned or controlled by the federal government, thus most (but not all) are managed by the National Park Service, the U.S. Forest Service, and the Bureau of Land Management.
-There are currently 129 National Monuments in the United States, with 85 managed by the National Park Service, 28 managed by the Bureau of Land Management, 13 by the U.S. Forest Service, and a small number managed by various other agencies, including the U.S. military.
+There are currently 127 National Monuments in the United States, with 81 managed by the National Park Service alone and 2 jointly managed by NPS and another agency.
+22 are managed by the Bureau of Land Management, and 8 by the U.S. Forest Service with 5 jointly managed between the two.
+8 are managed by various other agencies, including the U.S. military.

-The Antiquities Act was originally intended to give the President and Congress the tools to quickly and effectively protect our country’s natural heritage for generations to come.
-However, this laudable goal can only be achieved if national monuments are created using science-based decision making that takes into considerable account the crucial role that hunting, angling, recreational shooting, and trapping play in conservation through the American System of Conservation Funding.
+The Antiquities Act was originally intended to give the President and Congress the tools to protect our country’s natural heritage quickly and effectively for generations to come.
+However, this laudable goal can only be achieved if national monuments are created using a science-based decision-making process that takes into considerable account the crucial role that hunting, angling, recreational shooting, and trapping play in conservation through the American System of Conservation Funding.

 Points of Interest